 Other theologians followed rapidly in his steps, following the path Luther had blazed.
 Philip Melancthon, Patrick Hamilton, Ulrich Zwingli, John Calvin and John Knox.
 However Martin Luther was the Reformer.

 A Reformer is more than a theologian.
 He is more of a prophet bringing a much-needed message and applying it to the church and to society at large.
-Preachers apply the Word of God to their congregations, but Reformers go further than this.
+Preachers apply the Word of God to their congregations, but Reformers go further than this, influencing much larger groups such as a denomination, a city or nation.
 It is more than revival, which suggests recovery of life.
 It is akin to resurrection, bringing to life what had been dead, buried and forgotten.
 It is a foretaste of the Jewish Pleroma Rom 11:12, when the Jewish recovery of the Gospel will be ‘life from the dead’ Rom 11:15 not only for the Jews but for the whole world.
 The vision of the valley of dry bones Ezk 37 illustrates the point.
 We need revival and reformation.